 On your month-long Solo trip to Goa, you’ll surely need to travel goa on a local bus which will give you more freedom to use your budget wisely.

 What are your suggestions for traveling on a local bus?

 The third main point among the four main pillars of travel.
 If you will stay somewhere let’s say in a hostel for a month.
 There’s an excitement missing at this point, remembered what’s the title says.

-What if you Volunteer in a hostel, sounds cool?
+What if you would get a chance to Volunteer in a hostel, sounds cool?

 Sometimes even if you are not willing to go around on the bus.
 If any of the hostel’s people have rented a scooter then they also can drop you around.
 Quick and Easy.

-From Interacting with the people to sharing unheard stories that’s where the thrill resides in solo traveling.
+From Interacting with the people to sharing unheard stories that’s where the thrill resides in going Goa alone.

 4. Food Options in Goa

 How is it like to eat the same thing that you can find in your home city?